tez-capital/docs.tez.capital_content/en/getting-started/glossary.md

 ### Attestation

 An operation broadcast by a baker to certify that a block they observed is valid and should be included in the chain.
 Attestations replaced the older term *endorsements*.
-Bakers must maintain a 67% attestation success rate per cycle or face reduced rewards.
+Bakers who fall below 67% participation for 2 consecutive cycles risk deactivation.
+Rewards are earned proportionally for each attestation made.
 See also: [Rights](#rights), [Cycle](#cycle).

 ---